 What are acid sulfate soils?

-Acid Sulfate Soils (ASS) are soils that contain iron sulfides and are found in low-lying coastal areas below AHD (Australian Height Datum) 5.0 metres.
+Acid sulfate soils are soils that contain iron sulfides and are found in low-lying coastal areas below AHD (Australian Height Datum) 5.0 metres.

 The formation of iron sulfides occurred around 10,000 years ago, when coastal lands were inundated with sea water.